Clean Your Jewelry!

 If you’re interested in diving deep into the different types of gold used in jewelry making, check out our Complete Guide to Gold Jewelry.
 It’s packed with pretty much everything you’d want to know!

 1. Use a Jewelry Cleaning ClothA jewelry cleaning cloth for light cleaning is the first line of defense.
-We provide a free one with every order over $50.
 Jewelry cleaning cloths are typically made of flannel, which is slightly abrasive, making it fairly effective at removing light tarnish build up.
 Some clothes are impregnated with chemicals that help break down tarnish and skin oil.
 If you have a regular cleaning cloth, you can use dish soap and warm water to achieve the same effect.

 Wiping down your pieces with a cleaning cloth when they are wet with water or sweat can prevent tarnish from building up.
 A cleaning cloth works great when there isn’t a lot of tarnish to clean.
 If your pieces are looking fairly discolored, you’re probably going to need something a little stronger.